amyw0ng/Juno-College-DA-Bootcamp---Project-1/README.md

 For our second investigation, we wanted to players from the 30-day retention group had a higher win-streaks within their first 30 days of joining the game compared to those that were not retained.
 We wanted to explore if there was a correlation here and whether win-streaks could be a predictor for the 30-day retention.

 In order to explore this, we needed to determine the highest win-streak per player based on the games they played within the first 30 days of joining the game.
-We also wanted to keep in mind the total games each player played as a control since playing more games would give a higher chance of longer win-streaks by nature.
+We also wanted to to control for the fact that some players might have played more games within the first 30 days since playing more games could give a higher chance of longer win-streaks by nature so we included that data in our investigation.

 To determine the above, the following steps were taken.

-**STEP 1: Identifying when a new win-streak happens**
+**STEP 1: We identified when a new win-streak happened**
 ```
 WITH new_streaks AS (
     SELECT